Binbasri-in/girl-geek-hackathon-nitk/README.md

 - [Contributors](#contributors)

 ## Introduction
-A crossword is a word puzzle that usually takes the form of a square or a rectangular grid of white-and black-shaded squares.
-The game's goal is to fill the white squares with letters, forming words or phrases, by solving clues, which lead to the answers.
+* In the ever-evolving realm of remote work, teams grapple with ongoing difficulties in effectively managing tasks, fostering communication, and maintaining motivation.
+* Conventional project management tools, while reliable, often fall short in adapting to the dynamic needs of remote teams, resulting in challenges like inefficient task distribution, communication breakdowns, and a notable lack of motivation.
+* These obstacles inevitably contribute to diminished productivity and hinder overall project success.

 ## Features
-* User can login/register to start the game
+* Manger Can Assign Task with the help of Ai Support
-* User can view completed and incompleted game in dashboard
+* Employee can view completed and incompleted task
-* User get one clue when they start the game.
+* Employee will get time to time notification for break
+* Chat Features to Chat Between Teams
+* Coins Features For on Time Submmision
+* Fast Work Done and Work Analysis Done By Ai
+*

 ## Requirements
 * [`npm`](https://www.npmjs.com/get-npm)